diessica/elementaryos-essentials/README.md

 # Elementary OS: essential kit

-A kit of essentials tools to equip your Elementary OS after installation.
+A kit of essential tools to equip your Elementary OS after installation.
 Useful for those who are migrating from Windows to Elementary or wants to migrate someone. :-)

 All software recommended here have a installation tutorial **via Terminal**, for objectivity.
 However, if you want, the software is also available in **Software Center**.